timse/nearest-by-point/README.md

     var proximity = 150;
     var highlightingClass = 'highlight';
     $(document).on('mousemove', function(e){
-        // get x and y relative to the viewport - this is what nearestSchnellaaa expects - otherwise it behaves funny at best x = e.clientX;
+        // get x and y relative to the viewport - this is what nearestByPoint expects - otherwise it behaves funny at best x = e.clientX;
         y = e.clientY;

         // remove the old highlights
         $lastHighlightedElems.removeClass(highlightingClass);
         // store the current selection for the next round
-        $lastHighlightedElems.nearestSchnelllaa(x, y, proximity)
+        $lastHighlightedElems.nearestByPoint(x, y, proximity)
             .addClass(highlightingClass);
     });